mydatamyconsent/python-sdk/docs/DataProcessingAgreementsApi.md

 import time
 import mydatamyconsent
 from mydatamyconsent.api import data_processing_agreements_api
-from mydatamyconsent.model.create_data_processing_agreement_request_model import CreateDataProcessingAgreementRequestModel from mydatamyconsent.model.data_processing_agreement_dto import DataProcessingAgreementDto from pprint import pprint
+from mydatamyconsent.model.create_data_processing_agreement import CreateDataProcessingAgreement from mydatamyconsent.model.data_processing_agreement import DataProcessingAgreement from pprint import pprint
 # Defining the host is optional and defaults to https://api.mydatamyconsent.com
 # See configuration.py for a list of all supported configuration parameters.